Little kids can be brilliant. Or stupid. Sometimes, in the same sentence.

 Sidebar: “But You’re Diluting Your Shares!”

-Dividend investors would argue my solution is bad because it is diluting my ownership.
+Dividend investors would argue my solution is bad because it dilutes my ownership.
 I had to sell 2% of my shares, whereas they don’t have to sell any shares.
 I now own less of the company.

 This is yet another example of mathematical semantics.
 This Google sheet explains why.
 After 30 years, the two investors end up in the same exact spot.